UJPLI Assessment of SCPD IAB Reforms

 What did the January 11, 2014 DOJ Settlement Agreement require SCPD to do?(English) (Spanish)

+SCPD policy will ensure that all allegations of officer misconduct relating to discriminatory policing, regardless of the manner in which reported, will be forwarded to lAB no later than 48 hours from receipt.
 Within 180 days of the Effective Date, SCPD will review the staffing of lAB and ensure that individuals currently serving as or who are selected for lAB possess excellent investigative skills, a reputation for integrity, the ability to write clear reports, and the ability to be fair and objective.

 Supervisors with a sustained complaint of, or who have been disciplined for, excessive use of force, sexual harassment, discrimination, or dishonesty will be presumptively ineligible from assignment to lAB.
 SCPD policy will require that each lAB investigation of officer misconduct relating to discriminatory policing be reviewed by the Police Commissioner or his designee.

 Per SCPD policy, the Department will maintain a tracking system for all misconduct allegations relating to discriminatory policing that does not rely on personal identifiers.
 Upon receipt of such an allegation, SCPD will assign a unique numerical identifier to the complaint, which will be provided to the complainant at the time the allegation is made.
 SCPD will use the centralized numbering and tracking system to track data regarding the number, nature, and status of such misconduct allegations, from initial intake to final disposition, including investigation timeliness and the complainant's notification of the interim status and final disposition of the investigation.
+SCPD will maintain protocols to analyze and address trends in complaints relating to discriminatory policing, including demographic data, lodged against SCPD officers.

 Six months after the Effective Date, and every six months thereafter during the pendency of this Agreement,